 Standard practice in reference checking usually looks something like this: you’ve interviewed the candidate a couple of times, and they’ve made it to the reference-checking stage.
-They have provided you with 2 references and you cold call these references.
-Half the time, it may feel like you are an inconvenience to these references, but some boxes are ticked and that’s the end of the reference checking.
-But in our experience, to hire great salon staff and even employees in general, to be really effective in reference checking, the candidate must get their references to ring you.
+They have provided you with 2 references, which you cold call.
+Half the time, it may feel like you are an inconvenience, but some boxes are ticked and that’s the end of the process.
+But in our experience, to hire great salon staff – and even employees in general – for reference checking to be really effective, the candidate must get their references to ring you.

 You want to ensure you find out what the candidate is really like.
 But how do you know whether you are being fooled during the application process?
 Some people are very charming and convincing, and it is hard not to like them.
 In our experience hiring hundreds of people, a vital step in your decision making should be verifying your candidate’s answers and stated experience, and also finding out what their former bosses really think of them, beyond the nice personality.

 The cost of getting a hire wrong can be 10X the cost of their salary.
 You have to pay them that salary, but if they underperform and don’t meet their targets, they leave you further away from your company goals.
 You then have to let them go – and all the mental anguish that goes along with it – and then start the process all over again.
 On top of this, hiring an ineffective person who doesn’t fit your culture will have a negative impact on the rest of your team.
 Plus you probably spend more time focusing on them rather than on your already employed great salon staff and the stuff that truly gets you out of bed in the morning.

 The candidate must get their references to ring you.
 By asking the candidate to get their references to ring you, generally speaking, people will only make the call if they think highly enough of the individual from the time they worked together.
 That is the crucial filter for you the person making the hire.